-In my recent post, The Epic Job of Organising My Family, I talked about saying no to micro-managing.
-The fact is, I quite like micro-managing.
+In these posts — The Epic Job of Organising My Family & Organising Kids for School — I talked about saying no to micro-managing.
+The fact is, I like micro-managing.
 It means I know where everything is, where everyone is at and I RULE MY WORLD AND EVERYONE ANSWERS TO ME!
-Ahem.
 No, I’m not a control freak.
 Who wants to know?

 Not wanting to micro-manage and not micro-managing are two different things.
 In the past, I used to micro-manage, a lot, and this is what happened: I became a huge nag, I got stressed about trying to manage absolutely everything and I used to take over if things were not done quick enough (or to my liking).
 In my experience, micro-managing doesn’t work, well not for our family anyway.

 For me, it’s been a process of letting go, and discovering that — surprise, surprise — everything doesn’t fall apart if I’m not on top of it.
+And even if it does, I’ve learned to accept that a degree of chaos is part of our busy family life.
 True, family life does not fit as nicely in a box, but oh, it’s so liberating NOT having to control everything.
 And it’s exhilarating to see my children blossom, mature and grow, within boundaries, yes, but with freedom within the boundaries.

 Below are some of the ways I say no to micro-managing in our home life.